Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Experiments and Results

 In terms of segmentation accuracy and probability calibration, BBB was more robust to noise distortions compared to the other methods.
-Specifically, BBB showed higher LV Dice, higher LV ASSD, lower NLL, and lower BS on images with greater noise distortions (Figure~\ref{fig:all_distortion_boxplots}, noise = 0.07, 0.08, 0.10 and Supplementary Tables 1 and 2, degree of distortion = 2, 3, 4).
-Deep Ensembles was more robust to the blurring and stretching distortions than the other methods.
-Deep Ensembles showed higher segmentation accuracy in cases with greater blurring and stretching distortions compared to the other methods (Figure~\ref{fig:all_distortion_boxplots} and Supplementary Table 1, degree of distortion = 3, 4).
+Specifically, BBB showed higher Dice and lower ASSD for LV, lower NLL and BS on images with greater noise distortions (Figure~\ref{fig:distortion_entropy_images}, rows 3-5 and Supplementary Tables S1 and S2, degree of distortion = 2, 3, 4).
+SSN showed higher segmentation accuracy in cases of greater blurring while Deep Ensembles showed higher segmentation accuracy with stretching distortions compared to the other methods (Figure~\ref{fig:all_distortion_boxplots} and Supplementary Table S1, degree of distortion = 3, 4).
+In the greatest noise, blurring, and stretching distortions tested, BBB, SSN, and Deep Ensembles had statistically higher segmentation accuracy and probability calibration, respectively, when compared to other methods (Supplementary Tables S1 and S2).